mathworks/awesome-matlab-students/README.md

 # MATLAB and Simulink for Students :school: :books: :computer: [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Are you a new MATLAB user seeking helpful tips and tricks?
 Are you a member of a student society in search of engaging workshops?
 Or perhaps you're looking for opportunities to test your MATLAB skills through student competitions or challenges?
 Look no further!
-Our repository below is a resource that caters to all these needs.
+Our awesome list repository below is a resource that caters to all these needs.
 Whether you're starting from scratch or aiming to enhance your existing knowledge, you'll find a wealth of information to help you learn MATLAB and make progress on your journey as a student.
 Explore the repository now and unlock the potential of MATLAB!

 ## Table of Contents